Before getting Jam, make sure you install Node.js.

 You can load any number of modules in this way, without polluting the global namespace.
 Jam can also bundle the immediately useful modules into a single file for production use, and you can load less frequently used code in the background when it's needed.
 All of this can be done without changing the above code.

-to load, these are then passed to the callback containing the code you
+The first argument to require is an array of module names to load, these are then passed to the callback containing the code you want to run.
+For more information, see the RequireJS docs.

-<script src="http://requirejs.org/docs/release/2.0.1/minified/require.js"></script>
+<script src="https://requirejs.org/docs/release/2.0.1/minified/require.js"></script>

 <script src="jam/require.config.js"></script>